Edgar-Donk/frothy-brew/docs/treeview/adding_scrollbars.rst

 Configure Treeview to take the scrollbars then give equal weight to both rows and columns, this ensures that any changes are equally divided between the orientations.
-Both the scrollbars require a **sticky** directive only for their orientation - we do want them to become longer, not fatter.
+Both the scrollbars require a **sticky** directive only for their orientation - we want them to become longer, not fatter.

 Make sure that the scrollbars are positioned one row and one column after the Treeview grid, and that the label is one row lower than the